17 signs that someone is a manipulatorProtecting yourself from manipulation

 Involve people you trust and then form your own opinion.
 Find out who probably does not have your well-being in mind.

-To protect yourself from manipulators, it is important to know yourself, your own values and priorities.
-Anyone who is able to recognize clues about the properties of a manipulator can learn to deal with such people and their manipulation attempts.
+To protect yourself from manipulators, it is important to know yourself, your values, and your priorities.
+Anyone who can recognize clues about the properties of a manipulator can learn to deal with such people and their manipulation attempts.

 How?
 Read the article Stop it, I hate that: Recognize the 11 most common manipulation techniques.